knights-lab/BURST/README.md

 1. Decide on the maximum lengths your queries will be, and the minimum identity you require of qualifying alignments.
 For example, for max query length of 320 bases and minimum identity of 0.97 (97%), you'd pass "-d QUICK 320" and "-i 0.97" like below. *Note: databases assuming shorter maximum query length and higher minimum identities will run faster.
 If you only have HiSeq 125-bp data and you're only interested in alignments of 98% identity or better, you'd want to use something like "-d QUICK 125" and "-i 0.98" instead.*
 2. Run `burst -r MyDB.fasta -d QUICK 320 -o MyDB.edb -f -s 1 -i 0.97` to generate a database.
 Run again to convert edb file to newer edx format: `burst -q myQueries.fasta -a MyDB.acc -f -n -r MyDB.edb`, and then again to convert acc file to newer acx format: `burst -q myQueries.fasta -a MyDB.acc -f -n -r MyDB.edx`; then delete the unneeded acc and edx files: `rm MyDB.acc MyDB.edb`.
 3. (optional, advanced) To refine the database, when clustering and DB generation finishes, note the number of empties on the line "There are _ links (_._) and _ empties (0.XXXX)".
 If the proportion of empty clusters 0.XXX is higher than 0.33, you might want to raise the clustering radius higher than the chosen default X indicated on the line "Average coverage (atomic) = _._, cluster radius: X".
 Doubling it would be a good start.
 Conversely, if you have insufficient memory to cluster, consider reducing the cluster radius or starting with something low like 3.
-4. Use the database for all future alignments: `embalm -r MyDB.edb -q MyQueries.fasta -o myAlignments.b6 -f`
+4. Use the database for all future alignments: `burst -r MyDB.edb -q MyQueries.fasta -o myAlignments.b6 -f`

 Other alignment modes, taxonomy parsing, tie-reporting, etc:
 - Using "-m CAPITALIST" enables unique-reference minimization (reducing the number of unique references hit; useful for OTU picking or taxonomy assignment).